This article was updated on the 11th of August 2023 for clarity and to improve text readability.

 This dish, also known as Jansson’s frestelse, is served alongside Swedish meatballs during Christmas dinner.

-It’s a casserole made with julienned potatoes, onions, sprats, and cream.
-Indulgent but delicious.
+It’s a casserole made with julienned potatoes, onions, sprats (brined fish), and cream.
+Indulgently delicious.

 Smoked sausage skillet

 Smoked sausages are another dish that’s usually served on Christmas day.